 - Mustard Oil – 3 tbsp (you can use any other oil as well)

 - Salt to taste.

 - Heat mustard oil in a kadai or a pan.
-Let it smoke for a minute.
-Then turn the flame to medium and add a pinch of salt, it helps in removing the mustard oil smell
+Let it smoke and then add a pinch of salt, it helps in removing the mustard oil aroma

-- Add cumin seeds and let it splutter
+- Add cumin seeds and asafetida.
+Let it splutter

-- Cook for 10 mins on a low-medium flame.
-Keep stirring in between
+- Add mashed eggplant and salt.
+Mix and cook for 4-5 mins on a medium flame.
+Keep stirring occasionally

-- Add garam masala powder and coriander leaves.
+- Turn off the flame.
+Add garam masala powder and coriander leaves.
 Mix well